subsquid/squid-sdk/CONTRIBUTING.md

 ## Pull Requests

+All pull requests should be made from a fork.
 To create a pull request

 ```bash
 # 1. Create a new branch to incorporate your changes